A common question we see asked is: can diffusing essential oils make you feel light-headed? Can using an essential oil diffuser make you feel sick?

-Can diffusing essential oils make you feel light-headed?
+Can diffusing essential oils make you feel light-headed, nauseous, or sick?

 The quick answer: Yes.
 Diffusing essential oils can make you feel light-headed.
 But, there is more to it than that.